All of the Above (John Hall album)

 All of the Above is the first album by The John Hall Band released in 1981.
+The title comes from a lyric sung in the track "Somebody's Calling."

 The album peaked at #158 on the Billboard 200.
 "Crazy (Keep On Falling)" narrowly missed the Top 40, peaking at #42 on the Billboard Hot 100.

-Bob Leinbach, who acts as the band's keyboardist, had replaced Hall upon his leave from the band Orleans and appeared on their 1979 album Forever.
+Bob Leinbach, who acts as the band's keyboardist, had replaced guitarist John Hall as lead vocalist upon his leave from the band Orleans, appearing on their 1979 album Forever.
 He also guested as a songwriter and backing vocalist for their following album in 1980.

+Another track titled "Lovelight," written by Leinbach and John and Johanna Hall, was recorded for the album but wound up as the B-side to "You Sure Fooled Me" in 1982.
+The song features Leinbach on lead vocals.

 Track listing

-All tracks are written by John and Johanna Hall.
-Noted in some of the songs are co-writers with the two mentioned.
+All tracks are written by John and Johanna Hall, additional writers where noted.
+All lead vocals by John Hall except where noted.